 MPA Content Security Best Practices

 For more than three decades, the MPA has managed security assessments at entertainment vendor facilities on behalf of its member studios.
 Using a set of Content Security Best Practices that outline standard controls to help secure content, we are continually working to strengthen security processes across production, post-production, marketing, and distribution.

 Best Practices are designed to provide current and future third-party vendors with an understanding of general content security expectations, as well as a framework for assessing a facility’s ability to protect a client’s content.

 Decisions regarding the use of vendors are made by each member studio solely on a unilateral basis.

 The Best Practices outlined below are subject to local, state, regional, federal, and country laws or regulations.
-The industry standards or International Organization for Standardization (ISO) references contained herein, are subject to change periodically.
+The industry standards and references contained herein, are subject to change periodically.